 De Keersmaeker’s latest pieces mark a visible “stripping down” of her choreography to essential principles: spatial constraints of geometric pattern; bodily parameters of movement generation, from the utmost simplicity of walking to the fullest complexity of dancing; and close adherence to a score (musical or otherwise) for the choreographic writing.
 In 2013, De Keersmaeker returned to the music of Bach (performed live) in Partita 2, a duet between herself and Boris Charmatz.
 Also in 2013, she created Vortex Temporum to the spectral music piece of the same name written in 1996 by Gérard Grisey.
 Taking her penchant for writing movements from musical scores to an extreme level of sophistication, Vortex Temporum had a one-to-one ratio between the Rosas dancers and the live Ictus musicians, bringing the choreography and the music into meticulous dialogue.
 In 2015 this piece was adapted to a durational exhibition format at WIELS in Brussels under the title Work/Travail/Arbeid.
 Also in 2015, Rosas premiered Golden Hours (As you like it), using for the first time a body of text (Shakespeare’s As You Like It) as the score for movement, thus allowing the music (Brian Eno’s 1975 album Another Green World) to recede from strict framework to soft environment.
 Later that year, Anne Teresa De Keersmaeker continued her research into the relationship between text and movement in Die Weise von Liebe und Tod des Cornets Christoph Rilke, a creation based on the eponymous text by Rainer Maria Rilke.
 At the beginning of 2017 she was invited by the Paris Opera to direct Mozart’s Così fan tutte.
 In August of the same year she creates Mitten wir im Leben sind/Bach6Cellosuiten with the cellist Jean-Guihen Queyras.
-Her newest creation, set to Bach’s six Brandenburg Concertos, premiered in the fall of 2018.
-In 2020 she created a new choreography for the musical West Side Story on Broadway.
+Her newest creations are a large ensemble piece set to Bach’s six Brandenburg Concertos, and a solo set to the same composer’s Goldberg Variations.
+In 2020 she created a new choreography for the musical West Side Story on Broadway and started working on Dark Red, a series of choreographies designed for the museum space.